itismohammadreza/powell/README.md

 - replace css colors with variables and make theme colors configurable
 - move themes and style files inside powell directory
 - create datepicker base that locale based on shamsi and gregorian datepicker and use it in gregorian.datepicker and jalali.datepicker components for managing error and label etc.
-- add rtl to bottomSheet and handle header
 - implement config change (and read from config) in dialog component
 - fix dialogForm autocomplete issue (prevent opening dialog)
 - pass Inputs to components through ts file in dialogForm (by using ViewChild to each component and pass it's inputs from received config in afterViewInit cycle)